 International Student Admission Requirements

 The CSU must assess the academic preparation of international students.
 For this purpose, "international students" include those who hold U.S. temporary visas as students, exchange visitors, or in other non-immigrant classifications.
 The CSU uses separate requirements and application filing dates in the admission of international students.
 Verification of English proficiency (see the section on TOEFL Requirement) for undergraduate applicants, financial resources, and academic performance are each important considerations for admission.
-Academic records from foreign institutions must be on file no later than the established document deadline date.
+Academic records from educational institutions outside of the United States must be on file no later than the established document deadline date.
 Documents not in English must be accompanied by certified English translations.

 International Student Application Calendar